What Should I Do if I Find Errors in My Credit Report?

 What Will the CRA Do?

-The CRA must investigate your dispute, and it has 30 days to complete its investigation.
+Under consumer law, the CRA must investigate your dispute letter, and it has 30 days to complete its investigation.
 They will send your dispute form to the provider of the disputed information, and this provider must verify that the information they provided is accurate and complete.

-The CRA must provide you with the results in writing, and include a copy of your credit report.
+The credit reporting companies must provide you with the results in writing and include a copy of your credit report.
 The CRA must send you a written notice of the identity of the information provider as well.
-If an item is inaccurate, the CRA must change or delete the information.
-If requested, the CRA will send corrected credit reports to anyone who received a copy of the consumer’s credit report within the last 6 months.
+For incorrect information, the CRA must change or delete the information.
+If requested, the CRA will send corrected credit reports to anyone who received a copy of the consumer’s credit report within the last six months.

 Was this helpful?